-Toshiba TEC have been running their CarbonZero Scheme since 2009, calculating and offsetting the carbon dioxide emissions created from the manufacture, distribution and operation of its MFP products supplied to the European market - to achieve CarbonZero status.
+Toshiba Tec have been running their CarbonZero Scheme since 2009, calculating and offsetting the carbon dioxide emissions created from the manufacture, distribution and operation of its MFP products supplied to the European market - to achieve CarbonZero status.

-Working with leading carbon management company CO2balance they have - from June 2009 to December 2019 - offset 635,232.92 tonnes of CO2e.
+Working with leading carbon management company CO2balance they have - from June 2009 to the end of June 2022 - offset 690,929.92 tonnes of CO2e.
 During this period several verified, high impact, carbon reduction projects in developing countries have been supported.